 I’ve been feeling more confident about Swedish recently: I’m familiar with the sentence structure, I can predict some patterns and I learnt enough vocabulary to start producing sentences beyond “the pen is on the table”.
 With the help of a dictionary, I am also able to read simple articles and posts written for native speakers.
 This is why I want to challenge myself: this month I will start exploring 8 Sidor, a website with simplified news in writing and audio.
 It’s aimed at intermediate learners and I’m not even close, but reading is my strongest point so I’m going to dare.

 Last week I got some news that made me rethink my Swedish learning routine: an invitation to the wedding of my boyfriend’s sister, at the end of the summer.
 As I’m going to meet most of the family (no pressure at all!)
 I want to be able to have decent conversations with them in Swedish.
 I am sure everyone will be amazing in English, but that would be cheating, right?

 I am going to prepare to have conversations on a few topics that might come up during the event and to answer and ask questions about myself and others.
-My keywords will be: reinforce (what I already learnt) and build (new skills and confidence).
+My keywords will be: reinforce (what I already learned) and build (new skills and confidence).

 In the past few months I had dropped Duolingo as I didn’t find it useful in the first stages of learning, but now I’m going back to a few sessions a week.
 For me, it works much better as a reviewing tool.